Introduction to Implementing Lighting

 Gradients are inherent in the UVB lamps we use and we must use them wisely.

 Every UVB lamp has a cone-like shape of UVB emitting from it.
-This cone can be broken up into three sections.
+This cone can be broken up into the following sections for ease of understanding and execution:

-Dangerous UVI: Readings directly off the UVB bulb will be unearthly.
+Caution Zone: Readings directly off the UVB bulb will be unearthly.
 For perspective, UVI 13-15 is around the maximum we are recording in the standard chameleon habitat at high noon.
+The highest UV Index measured on Earth is UVI 43 on Bolivia’s Licancabur volcano.
 Within an inch or two of these artificial UVB lamps you can easily see UVI 40 or even up past 150 where one has to wonder how accurate the meter is!
-And these are measured through the filter of one layer of screen!
+And these are measured through the filter of one layer of screen.
 To be sure, the UVI level drops dramatically each inch you move away, but, especially with babies that crawl the top panel, we need to be very aware of the levels directly off our lamps.
 If we do not elevate the lamps then we allow our chameleons to expose themselves to ultra-high levels of radiation.
-We do not know exactly where the Dangerous UVI starts, but I believe I am reasonable in assigning anything beyond what a chameleon could possibly encounter on Earth into this zone.
-Until further information becomes available, I will assign anything over UVI 13 into the Dangerous UVI range.
-This has real world consequences as just about every UVB lamp produces radiation above UVI 13 and T5 bulbs directly on the screen will introduce these levels to your cage.
+We do not know exactly where the dangerous UVI starts, but I believe I am reasonable in assigning anything beyond what a chameleon could possibly encounter on Earth into the caution zone.
+We do not know where the dangerous intensities start and there, assuredly, is not a simple value.
+The Ferguson zone 3 places this value at UVI 7.4 so it is a good target value until experimentation gives us a more accurate number.
+This becomes a major husbandry consideration as placing T5 bulbs, the most popular form, directly on the screen top will introduce levels way beyond this into your cage.
 Remember that these lamps were designed to produce enough UVB that it can reach a basking lizard on the floor of the cage.
 When we set up a system for arboreals where the lizard can crawl up to an inch or two of the bulb we must adjust our implementation.
 This is a prime example of how important it is to understand the tools we work with.
+Thus, any value over UVI is consider in the Caution Zone and is best kept above the cage.

 Selecting a UVB Profile